adhityaravi/icsolv/PreProcessor/readme.txt

 * Add the set_problem_name as one of the cases in the spec_boundary_values.m function

 * Modify the main incompvis.m script to call the new problem.

+* NOTE : Particle trace and Straklines cannot handle shapes other than box, cylinder, tilted beam and no obstacle.